NTNU-BIDATA-IDATG1003-2023/mappe-idatg1003-traindispatchsystem-SigurdRiseth/README.md

   - To exit the program, choose option 0 in the menu.
 This will gracefully terminate the program.

-Run the TrainDispatchApp.java file and you will be prompted with a menu with 10 choices.
-The program uses textinputs from the user to navigate and interact.

 ## How to run the tests

 To execute all tests, right-click on the 'java' folder within the 'test' directory and choose 'Run All Tests'.